Syonet/model/README.md

 });
 ```

+## Promises + Event Emitter
+Every method in the `model` service that performs an HTTP request will return a promise which is
+also an event emitter.
+This means those promises will borrow the following API:

+### `.on( event, listener )`
+Add a listener `listener` for `event` event.

+### `.emit( event, args... )`
+Emit `event` using the provided list of `args`.

+Also, when you invoke `.then()` in this promise, it'll keep the event emitter interface with the
+same listeners from the original promise.

+All these methods will emit the following events:

+* `cache` - when the cache is hit.
+Normally, the only argument passed is the cached value.
+* `server` - when the server response is received.
+Normally, the only argument passed is the received value.

 ## `model` service API
 ### `[new] model( name )`
 Returns a new Model instance for the `name` collection.